sovr610/JSPY_ParkerEngine/README.md

 ### Future!
 So there is a lot in planned things for this program, I am personally busy so it might take a while for me to finish everything, Features:

+- [ ] add bash and OS detection so it is not just the command line integrated.
+- [ ] ability to install global npm packages and use them on the console app (using require('module'))
+- [ ] combine the JS and PY with command prompt/Termainl commands (you will understand once you use it)
-- Add more C# functions in the JavaScript as custom JavaScript functions (like how adding System.IO.File from C# to javascript)
+- [ ] Add more C# functions in the JavaScript as custom JavaScript functions (like how adding System.IO.File from C# to javascript)
   - File, WebClient, HttpClient, bash/shell commands, and many more!
-- Add a seperate .dll library for javascript and python to be added to C# projects.
+- [ ] Add a seperate .dll library for javascript and python to be added to C# projects.
-- Add a proper installer, to add the console and add the program as a native command in windows command prompt.
+- [ ] Add a proper installer, to add the console and add the program as a native command in windows command prompt.
-- Add a simple electron.js GUI app (working in progress)
+- [ ] Add a simple electron.js GUI app (working in progress)
-- Ability to add .dll libraries as plugins to add 3rd party javascript and python custom functions.
+- [ ] Ability to add .dll libraries as plugins to add 3rd party javascript and python custom functions.
-- Ability to generate GUI's through electron, generating HTML tags and design through javascript or python
+- [ ] Ability to generate GUI's through electron, generating HTML tags and design through javascript or python

 Hope this program helps you in your adventures into code!